What is a patent examiner?

 - Successfully demonstrate competency in all areas in the training program

-- Attain Acceptance Delegation within specified time frames.
+- Attain Acceptance Delegation within specified time frames, generally up to two years (pro-rated for part-time employees).

 What to expect